What Wines Go Well With Fish?

 What Type of Fish to Pair with White Wines

-When it comes to pairing white wine with fish there are four groups of textures and flavors that you want to keep in mind.
+Deciding upon what white wine to pair with fish there are four groups of textures and flavors that you want to keep in mind.
 It is wise to think in terms of substance and weight when pairing.
 A delicate fish will go well with a lighter white wine and a heavy fish will pair better with a richer for full-bodied wine.

 - Fish – medium flavor and texture: trout, red snapper, halibut

-Paso Wine Pairing – pan roasted lemon caper halibut with Barr Estate, Albariño
+Paso Wine Pairing – pan roasted lemon caper halibut with Grosso Kesser Vineyard, Albariño

 - Fish – firm and meaty steak-like: tuna swordfish, salmon

-Paso Wine Pairing – grilled Mediterranean swordfish with Tablas Creek Vineyard, Tablas Blanc
+Paso Wine Pairing – grilled Mediterranean swordfish with Victor Hugo Winery, Chardonnay

 - Fish- strong with intense flavor: anchovies, sandiness, mackerel

-Paso Wine Pairing – wood-fired sausage and anchovy pizza with Michael Gill Cellars, Vermentino
+Paso Wine Pairing – wood-fired sausage and anchovy pizza with Thibido Winery, ‘First Date’ Grenache Blanc

 How Do Sauces Affect the Wine Pairing?